miguel-dse/alembic/README.rst

+Microfork of Alembic to support sourcedefender encrypted files with .pye extension.

 Alembic is a database migrations tool written by the author of `SQLAlchemy <http://www.sqlalchemy.org>`_.
 A migrations tool offers the following functionality: